Christinaliang/cancer-cell-semantic-segmentation/README.md

 # Visualization
-The maximum activations of deconvolutional layers can be visualized by running max_activation.py, which illustrates pixel-wise segmentation via these learned layers.
+The maximum activations of deconvolutional layers can be visualized by running max_activation.py, which illustrates coarse-to-fine pixel-wise segmentation via these learned layers.
 Besides, the features of the first convolutional layer can be visualized by running visualize_features.py.